 - Business hours: 8:00 a.m. to 5:00 p.m.
 Monday - Friday.
 For emergency consultation with a pathologist, please call (610) 444-5800.

 Research within the Mammalian Pathology Laboratory focuses on issues related to animal health and disease.
 Current topics of interest include:

 - Orthopedic disease (multiple species)

 - Equine and bovine laminitis

 For more information regarding current research projects or to initiate a partnership for additional research, please contact the laboratory.

-The expertise of the faculty and staff of the Large Animal Pathology Service accommodates numerous opportunities for training in large animal pathology and anatomy for both veterinary students and pathology residents.
+The expertise of the faculty and staff of the Mammalian Pathology Laboratory Service accommodates numerous opportunities for training in large animal pathology and anatomy for both veterinary students and pathology residents.
 Students and residents working in large animal pathology gain hands-on experience by assisting in necropsies, observing histopathology, and working one on one with a knowledgeable pathologist to learn more about specific disease processes.